-The Analog Output menu is used to configure parameters associated with the analog output.
+The Analog Output menus are used to configure parameters associated with the analog output.
 These menu items are not applicable when a standard definition input video is connected.
 The chart below shows the items available in the Analog Output menu.
 Sections 5.9.1 to 5.9.7 give detailed information about each of the parameters.

-Composite Display

-Output Level

-Hue

-Saturation

-Contrast

-Brightness

-NTSC Setup Pedestal

-Line 21 Setup Pedestal

-Controls whether the analog video output will be colour or monochrome.

-Sets the analog video output level

-Sets the analog video hue offset

-Sets the analog video saturation level

-Sets the analog video contrast level

-Sets the analog video brightness level

-Sets whether the NTSC setup pedestal will be on the analog video output

-Sets whether the NTSC setup pedestal will be on line 21 of the analog video output
+Composite Display Controls whether the analog video output will be colour or monochrome.
+Output Level Sets the analog video output level Hue Sets the analog video hue level Saturation Sets the analog video saturation level Contrast Sets the analog video contrast level Brightness Sets the analog video brightness level NTSC Setup Pedestal Sets whether the NTSC setup pedestal will be on the analog video output Line 21 Setup Pedestal Sets whether the NTSC setup pedestal will be on line 21 on the analog video output